Reading time: approx. 15min

 3) Dividend growth: dividend growth should average at least 8% per year.

-4) Sales/profit growthBoth should grow at an average rate of about 8% per year so that dividend growth is covered by rising earnings.
+4) Sales/profit growthBoth should grow at an average rate of around 8% per year so that dividend growth is covered by rising earnings.

 I will review these 4 points at regular intervals after the purchase.
-If there is a bad business year, I will not throw everything overboard.
-What always remains important is the overall picture over a longer period of time.
+If there is a bad financial year, I will not throw everything overboard.
+The overall picture over a longer period of time is always important.
 In this respect, the points individually are rather "soft" criteria.
-However, if all points point in the wrong direction, the investment thesis would no longer be intact and the business model assumed at the time of purchase would no longer work.
+However, if all the points point in the wrong direction, the investment thesis would no longer be intact and the business model assumed at the time of purchase would no longer work.

 5) SUMMARY & OUTLOOK

-We have now formulated an investment thesis step by step starting with the idea, analyzing the business model and analyzing the fundamentals.
-This summarizes for us in the form of criteria why we have invested in the company and is at the same time a guideline for the hoped-for future development of the company.
+We have now formulated an investment thesis step by step, starting with the idea, analyzing the business model and analyzing the fundamental data.
+This summarizes in the form of criteria why we have invested in the company and is at the same time a guideline for the expected future development of the company.
 The resulting "checklist" provides an exit criterion in case of doubt.

 What is still missing here?
-The attentive reader will not have failed to notice that we have not yet discussed the price of a share at all.
-The company may be as great as it is, but at what price do I buy a share?
-That is a completely different topic than choosing the right company.
-If you are interested, I can prepare a post about that as well.
-I would also like to thank the readers who made it this far for their attentive reading.
+The attentive reader will have noticed that we have not yet discussed the price of a share.
+The company may be great as it is, but at what price do I buy a share?
+This is a completely different topic from choosing the right company.
+If you are interested, I can also prepare a post on this topic.
+I would also like to thank the readers who have made it this far for their attentive reading.
 As always, questions and criticism are welcome.

 #costco